percona/pmm-doc/docs/install-pmm/install-pmm-server/baremetal/docker/run_with_vol.md

     perconalab/pmm-server:3.0.0-rc
     ```

-4. Change the password for the default `admin` user:
+4. Change the password for the default `admin` user, replacing `your_secure_password123` with a strong, unique password:

     ```sh
-    docker exec -t pmm-server change-admin-password <new_password>
+    docker exec -t pmm-server change-admin-password your_secure_password123
     ```

 5. Check the [WatchTower prerequisites](../docker/index.md|#prerequisites) and pass the following command to Docker Socket to start [Watchtower](https://containrrr.dev/watchtower/):